pheebcodes/personal-site/content/blog/posts/2024-08-29-xoxofest-and-a-reintroduction.md

-which was really powerful to me. i've never really felt worthy of claiming a label other than the one associated with my job title. after graduating design school, i went straight into software engineering because that's what had already been paying the bills, so, i can't _really_ claim the label "designer", right?
+which was really powerful to me. i've never really felt worthy of claiming a label other than the one associated with my job title. after graduating design school, i went straight into software engineering because that's what had already been paying the bills, so, i can't _really_ claim the labels "designer" or "artist", right?

 no, i studied design and game dev; i've made video games; i've written ttrpgs;